 Smith & Cross is created by Haus Alpenz, an European spirits distributor, using two historical styles of Jamaican rums, Plummer and Wedderburn – English names attributed to full bodied, heavy and medium Jamaican rums popular in the 19th and 20th century in England.

 The blend is roughly equal parts of each, with the Wedderburn aged for less than a year and the Plummer being composed of rums aged between 18 months and 3 years in white oak barrels.
-The rum was produced at Hampden Distillery, Jamaica in their pot stills.
+Most of the rum was produced at Hampden Distillery, Jamaica in their pot stills.
 If we’re being historically accurate, the Navy Strength was 54.5% ABV, although there will be plenty of rums that clock at 57% ABV stating “Navy Strength” on the label and I won’t complain about the extra kick in any case.
 Plenty of funk in this one, aromas of rotten tropical fruits like bananas and pineapples pair with black tea, treacle, orange zest, cloves and leather.
 There’s a reason this is so high on the list, it’s intense and complex, not to be played around with – well, figuratively, of course, try it in some drinks, but be careful as it can easily overpower other ingredients.
 At £35 (The Drop Store) Smith & Cross is an ideal rum for drinks, especially tropical drinks – if you manage to balance it in a Mai Tai, you’ll never look back.

 Smith & Cross – 37.5ml